 How is the Paper Bleached?

 All paper must be bleached to give it the white look and get rid of previous ink.
-The bleaching at Eco friendly Printer is done by oxygen or hydrogen peroxide, and NOT chlorine.
+The bleaching at the printer I used is done by oxygen or hydrogen peroxide, and NOT chlorine.
 Bleaching with chlorine when mixed with other chemicals can create dioxin, which can poison our fish, wildlife and us.
-The Chlorine Free Products Association certifies and labels this process and paper as PCF (processed chlorine free).
+The Chlorine Free Products Association certifies and labels this process and paper as PCF (processed chlorine-free).

 What Kind of Energy is Used to Recycle the Paper?